tsnaomi/data-structures/README.md

 --------------
 A Last-In-First-Out (LIFO) data structure having to do with pancakes.
 See: http://en.wikipedia.org/wiki/Stack_(abstract_data_type).

-Hash Table
+Hash table
 --------------
 A data structure that maps keys to values by way of hashing.
 See: http://en.wikipedia.org/wiki/Hash_table.

-Binary Search Tree
+Binary search tree
 --------------
 #### *The data structure form of hazing*.
 See: http://en.wikipedia.org/wiki/Binary_search_tree.